tomjal/TicketOne/README.md

 ### To run locally with Node.js mock server:

-1. Install [Node.js v7](https://nodejs.org/en/) and run '*npm i -g yarn*'
+1. Install [Node.js](https://nodejs.org/en/) and run '*npm i -g yarn*'

 2. Run '*yarn*' in folder '*t1_server_node*'

 3. Run '*yarn start*' in folder '*t1_server_node*'

-4. Login on one browser as Employee and on another browser as Client.
+4. Login on one browser/tab as Employee and on another browser/tab as Client.
 (Hit F5 to "logout" from fake session)

 ### To run locally with Java server: